alantero/songstem/README.md

-To install all the dependencies just run:
+To install demucs just run:

 ```
-pip install -r requirements.txt
+python3 -m pip install -U demucs

 ```

-The next thing is to add the executable to the PATH.
+The next thing is to add the songstem``` executable to the PATH.
 In UNIX:

 ```
 export PATH=${PATH}":${HOME}/your/repositories/path/songstem/bin"